 Just as you have to format a document before printing it in 2D, you have to design or model your object before you can 3D-print it.
 Or, as you can photocopy an existing document, you can 3d-scan an object, clean up the file, and print from that.
 There are dozens of software tools, both free and open source, that can be used for these operations.
 There are also sites such as thingiverse.com (funded by MakerBot Industries, one of the original makers of 3D printers), where you can download models of "things" to print, share new designs, modify existing ones, and so on, all for free.

 The RepRap projectis still going strong and, for those who want to build a printer completely from parts, is probably still the best bet.
+But it is only for the computer hardware geek, not the average consumer.
 There are also numerous commercial printers, many of them based on the RepRap software (and sometimes even the hardware).
-MakerBot and Ultimate are examples here.
 These are usually available fully-assembled, ready-to-print; some are also available in kit form.
-One interesting variation is Freaks3D from ElecFreaks, a design firm in China.
-Available assembled or in kit form, the Freaks3d is portable, so you can more easily take it to schools, to trade shows, or to your friends' house.
-This is the printer that your obedient servant started with.
 You can read more about 3D printing at Wikipedia.
 A news site with lots of coverage is Notey.com